 The government is drafting property tax regulations and planning to tax property ownership in the future.
 It is unclear whether the government will tax only owners of multiple immovable properties or all types of owners.
 Owners cannot share or pass any of their tax burden to someone else.

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
 If so what are they?

 Foreign companies and foreign individuals are only entitled to own condominiums under the Condominium Law and Rules.
 At present, there is no clear guidance by tax authorities on how to assess taxes for condominiums owned by foreign entities.
 Foreign nationals who want to buy condominiums must bring foreign currency into Myanmar officially by way of bank transfer from their respective country for the purchase, in order to comply with money laundering laws.
 The buyer must pay stamp duty fees of about 4% of the total property purchase amount when registering a condominium ownership agreement.

 How is the ownership of Real Estate evidenced in your jurisdiction?

 The state is the “ultimate owner” of land in Myanmar; citizens do not hold absolute property rights.
 Land ownership and land use in Myanmar are regulated under various laws depending on whether the land is designated grant land, freehold land, permit land, urban area land, forest land, farmland, or fallow land.
-Private individuals may hold land in the form of grants from the government, which are granted for a specific time period of time, and are transferrable and leasable, subject to registration at the local land authority.
+Private individuals may hold land in the form of grants from the government, which are granted for a specific period of time and are transferrable and leasable, subject to registration with the local land authority.
 Most land authorities issue grants of lease for 30, 60, or 90 years.